adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

 2nd July 2019.
+16:15.
+Cirrus has been restored to full service.
+Please let the helpdesk know if you experience any further issues or have concerns over previously submitted jobs including requests for refunds.
+We apologise for the inconvenience caused.

+### Recent Issues

+2nd July 2019.
 10:00.
 We are currently experiencing some issues on Cirrus.
 We plan to perform a full system reboot starting at 11:30am today in order to resolve these.
 We hope to restore full service by later today.
-We apologise for the inconvenience caused.

-### Recent Issues

-No recent issues.

 ## Service Calendar and Maintenance